SamiaDT/Beallbeat_Case_Study/README.md

 ## III.
 Process
 ### Data tools
 R was used in the analysis due to its capability to process big data and create various types of graphical illustrations that are effective for the visualization.
+The data set is composed of rows and columns that are more than what Google Sheets can handle.

 ### Data cleaning
 Formatting coherency of the data on the tables were ensured.
 To allow data merging, the columns with date-time format were split to two columns.